doomed51/doomed51/README.md

 - [saveHistoricalData](https://github.com/doomed51/saveHistoricalData): Data pipeline for ingestion, cleaning and, storage of timeseries data for equities and futures.

 ### About Me
-I enjoy building things.
-I enjoy visualizing data and finding statistical backing to my thinking.
+I enjoy building systems, looking for loopholes, and a good challenge.

 I write a [newletter](https://crossedwires.substack.com/).
 And I am fairly active on [Twitter](https://twitter.com/inSenCite) and also on Linkedin.